mulesoft/mule-migration-assistant/CONTRIBUTING.md

 Now it's time to create each step of your migration task.
 Create a new class under `src/main/java/com/mulesoft/tools/migration/library/mule/steps` and implement the corresponding interface depending the type of migration you want to make:

-[ApplicationModelContribution](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/category/ApplicationModelContribution.java) if you want to migrate the application structure.
-Note that there's also an abstract class named [AbstractApplicationModelMigrationStep](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/AbstractApplicationModelMigrationStep.java) with some xPath-related functionality that you can extend.
+- [ApplicationModelContribution](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/category/ApplicationModelContribution.java) if you want to migrate the application structure.
+Note that there's also an abstract class named [AbstractApplicationModelMigrationStep](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/AbstractApplicationModelMigrationStep.java) with some XPath-related functionality that you can extend.

-[PomContribution](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/category/PomContribution.java) if you want to migrate the application POM structure.
+- [PomContribution](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/category/PomContribution.java) if you want to migrate the application POM structure.

-[ProjectStructureContribution](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/category/ProjectStructureContribution.java) if you want to migrate TBD
+- [ProjectStructureContribution](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/category/ProjectStructureContribution.java) if you want to migrate TBD

-Then, if you are doing an application structure migration you have to declare the xPath selector of the mule processor that is going to be migrated.
+Then, if you are doing an application structure migration you have to declare the XPath selector of the mule processor that is going to be migrated.
 To do it you have call the `setAppliedTo` method –which is inherited– and pass the selector as parameter.
 For example:

 ```java